PROXX13/PROXX13/README.md

 <p align="center"> Hi, so you're probs reading this from pony.town! :) i don't have much to say on here, but i wanna give a wee lil bit more on me for those curious.

-my name is WYNTER, though others may call me Koy, Pip, Mike, or honestly the name of any pony i'm playing as with the tag "SYS" in the name.
+my name is WYNTER, though others may call me Koy, Pip, Mike, Craig or honestly the name of any pony i'm playing as with the tag "SYS" in the name.

 ^ the ponies with the "SYS" tag are typically the current fronter, or whoever else is in co-con, talking/typing, etc.